By scottg - Posted on 20 April 2009

-The Bobbit worm, Eunice Aphroditois
+The Bobbit Worm, Eunice Aphroditois

-The Bobbit worm, Eunice aphroditois, is a ferocious underwater predator.
-The bobbit worm, also known as the Eunice worm, can be found in Secret bay in Bali, Indonesia - Police Pier & Nudie Retreat in Lembeh, Indonesia - and Mainit Muck or Basura in Anilao, Phillipines.
-It likes sandy and gravel substrates, that you would find on "muck" dives.
+Scuba diving sites where the bobbit worm has been seen includes Secret bay in Bali, Indonesia - Police Pier & Nudie Retreat in Lembeh, Indonesia - and Mainit Muck or Basura in Anilao, Phillipines.
+This worm likes sandy and gravel substrates, that you would find on "muck" dives.

 bobbit worm underwater